Star Lotulelei

-Starlite Lotulelei Jr. (/ˌloʊtʊˈlɛleɪ/ LOH-tuu-LEL-ay; born December 20, 1989) is a Tongan professional American football defensive tackle who is currently a free agent.
-He was drafted by the Carolina Panthers in the first round of the 2013 NFL Draft.
-He played college football at University of Utah, and shared the Morris Trophy for the best lineman in the Pac-12 Conference.
+Starlite Lotulelei Jr. (/ˌloʊtʊˈlɛleɪ/ LOH-tuu-LEL-ay; born 20 December 1989) is a Tongan former professional player of American football who was a defensive tackle in the National Football League (NFL).
+He was selected by the Carolina Panthers in the first round of the 2013 NFL draft.
+He played college football for the Utah Utes, and shared the Morris Trophy for the best lineman in the Pac-12 Conference.

-High school and junior college career
+Early life

 A native of Tonga, Lotulelei attended Bingham High School in South Jordan, Utah.
 Playing defensive lineman at 240 pounds, he helped the football team to a 14–0 record and a state title in 2006.
 Lotulelei registered 72 tackles and seven sacks as a senior.